KnowZero/tinymce4-languagetool/README.md

   lt_ignore_words = A HASH/ASSOCIATED ARRAY of words/phrases to ignore

   lt_ignore_rules = A HASH/ASSOCIATED ARRAY of rules to ignore

+#### Commands:

+  mceLTDisable = Disable new content from entering the LT processing queue

+  mceLTEnable = Enable new content to enter the LT processing queue

 #### Syntax: